 The first problem is locating and centering your galaxy.
-One solution I now use is to utilize plate-solving which removes a lot of the guesswork from this.
-The coordinates of your target galaxy are enough to find it with a tool like Astrophotography Tool (this is the tool I use but others prefer software such as NINA etc.).
-Plate solving not only locates your galaxy but it also places it exactly in the center of your field of view.
+One solution I now use is to utilise plate-solving, which removes a lot of the guesswork from this.
+The coordinates of your target galaxy are enough to find it with a tool like the Astrophotography Tool (this is the tool I use, but others prefer software such as NINA, etc.).
+Plate-solving not only locates your galaxy, but it also places it exactly in the centre of your field of view.

 The best solution for this is to go to a dark location and try imaging the galaxy higher up in the sky without a filter and then use your post-processing skills to remove any gradient or light pollution in your image.
 This should give you a much better result.
 As Americans say, the best filter for astrophotography is the gas filter!

-In order to solve the bright core and dim areas problem, you need to possibly consider some lower exposure images for the brighter core area and combine these with longer exposure to capture the fainter details such as arms of the galaxy.
+In order to solve the bright core and dim areas problem, you need to possibly consider some lower exposure images for the brighter core area and combine these with longer exposure to capture the fainter details, such as the arms of the galaxy.
 You can do this in your image processing workflow.
-I found this very helpful when imaging the Andromeda Galaxy and really managed to pull down the brighter core, this is very similar to the process I have used to capture The Orion Nebula which also has a very bright core.
+I found this very helpful when imaging the Andromeda Galaxy and really managed to pull down the brighter core.
+This is very similar to the process I have used to capture the Orion Nebula, which also has a very bright core.

 What are the best techniques for capturing clear and detailed images of distant galaxies?